 There are many Service Project opportunities available at Fort Ross.
 We regularly welcome both Girl and Boy Scouts of all ages for projects within the park and during our festivals.
 We are also a 501(c)(3) and we can sign off on necessary community service requirements.

-For those groups or families that cannot sign up for a whole MEP or ELP, we offer Educational Tours that can run for one to four hours, delving into the natural marine ecology or cultural history of Fort Ross.
-Please contact Sondra Hunter for more information.
+For those groups that cannot sign up for a whole MEP or ELP, we offer Educational Talks and Tours that can run for one to four hours, delving into the natural marine ecology or cultural history of Fort Ross.